 I considered it in solitude, and found that it was true.
 Then it came to me that reform should begin at home; and since that day I have not had time to remake the world.

 I perceived that if I will do as well as I can the tasks for which life has made me, I shall find fulfillment, and a quiet lane of happiness for many years.
 Gladly I surrender myself to nature’s imperative of love and parentage, trusting to her ancient wisdom, and knowing that, as Dante learned when he entered Paradise, “La sua volontade è nostra pace — in her will and service is our peace.”

 It’s one of the sanest and most lyrical definitions of happiness I’ve read in a long time.
-Especially the last paragraph is simply outstanding.
+The last paragraph especially is simply outstanding.
 Each one of us has a certain purpose.
 It can’t be and is not the same for everyone.
-Sometimes, we keep battling for a different life, hoping that we’ll have a life of our dreams by clearing all the hurdles in our present life.
+Sometimes, we keep battling for a different life, hoping that we’ll have the life of our dreams by clearing all the hurdles in our present life.

 What therefore God hath joined together, let not man put asunder.
 (Mark 10:9)

 It makes sense to listen to what life wants to tell you.

 The prayer by St. Francis of Assisi is most heart-touching.
 For, it is the essence of happiness.
 From altruistic intention to a sense of surrender, both of which are critical to a lasting state of happiness, it has them all.